 The prestress loss calculated assuming the use of normal relaxation stress-relieved strand was 27.1% (51 ksi).
+Only the relaxation component of loss was different than the loss components calculated using design properties with low-relaxation strand.
 The percentage prestress loss due to relaxation was 4.5% (8.5 ksi) for stress-relieved strand compared to 1.3% (2.5 ksi) for low-relaxation strand.

 Using transformed rather than gross cross sectional properties resulted in a lower total prestress loss (22.2%).
-This was calculated using a prestress force immediately after release equal to 0.90 times the initial force.
+This was calculated using a prestress force immediately after release equal to 0.90 times the initial force as recommended by the procedure.
 The transformed moment of inertia was approximately 15% greater than the gross moment of inertia.
 The greater moment of inertia caused a reduction in the concrete stress at the prestressing steel center of gravity.
 The reduced stress resulted in smaller elastic shortening (7.0%) and creep (10.0%) losses.
 Had an exact solution been used to calculate the force immediately after release, a force greater than 0.90 times the initial force would have been obtained.
 This would increase the loss due to creep, and so the total loss would be closer to that calculated using gross section properties.